GuilhermeStracini/cqrs-boilerplate-dotnet/README.md

 Licensed under: **MIT license** ([LICENSE](https://github.com/guibranco/cqrs-boilerplate-dotnet/blob/main/LICENSE) or [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT)).

-This will be also the **LICENSE** of your API client wrapper / SDK, but you are free to change it for another that suits your needs.
+This will also be the **LICENSE** of your project, but you are free to change it for another that suits your needs.